-Lighting Design: The Ultimate Guide to Developing a Lighting Plan
+Lighting Design: The Experts Reveal How to Create Successful Interior Lighting Plan

 Good lighting design is often sensed rather than being immediately tangible.
-It stabilises our mood, improves our wellbeing and creates comfortable surroundings – whether we’re active or relaxing.
-This is why a well-planned lighting design scheme is so important when creating or improving your home.
+It stabilises our mood, improves our well-being and creates comfortable surroundings – whether we’re active or relaxing.
+This is why a well-planned interior lighting design scheme is so important when self building a new house or undertaking a home remodel.

 Sometimes a good or bad illumination scheme can only be determined by how the room makes you feel.
 Dim rooms can feel cold and unwelcoming, but overly bright spaces can become a little intense – it’s all about finding the right balance.